jorenn92/Snapweb/README.md

 # Snapweb

+This is an alternate version of the official react branch of SnapWeb, modified to look a bit more modern to my taste.

-Web client for [Snapcast](https://github.com/badaix/snapcast), optimized for mobile devices, with the look and feel of [Snapdroid](https://github.com/badaix/snapdroid)
+Snapserver is originally a Web client for [Snapcast](https://github.com/badaix/snapcast), optimized for mobile devices, with the look and feel of [Snapdroid](https://github.com/badaix/snapdroid)